supervisely-ecosystem/import-wizard-docs/converter_docs/images/csv.md

    ```

 2. **URLs**:

+> ✨ Importing images by URLs is available only in <a href="https://supervisely.com/enterprise/" target="_blank">the Enterprise Edition</a>.

    - Create a `.txt` file with columns for the full URL-link to the image and the image tag.
 In this example, tab (`\t`) delimiters are used.